-A list of current bioethics course offerings can be found on the Fall 2014 Bioethics Courses.
+A list of current bioethics course offerings can be found on the Spring 2015 Bioethics Courses.
 For a complete list of bioethics courses and their descriptions, see below.

 BIE 703: BIOETHICS THEORY (3) A study of the main theoretical approaches to contemporary bioethics.
 Each approach will be examined critically and students will explore how each approach informs analysis of contemporary issues in bioethics.
 Iltis

 BIE 704: PUBLIC POLICY, MEDICINE, AND JUSTICE (3) An examination of the organization of medicine and biomedical science in the United States today.
 The relationships between scientific and medical institutions and the implementation of public policies will be critically analyzed in light of the requirements of the principle of justice.
 Topics will include conflicts of interest, broadly understood, within and between institutional and professional actors; the regulation of medical practice; access to health care; and the balance between the public good and market forces.
 Students will be required to take any 2 of the following 3 courses: Clinical Ethics, Biomedical Research Ethics, and Public Policy, Medicine, and Justice.
 King

 BIE 705: CLINICAL ETHICS (3) This course will focus on “ethics at the bedside” and will make extensive use of case studies.
 The emphasis will be on patient-provider relationships, broadly understood, and on problems of communication, and on the social, cultural, and institutional contexts in which they arise.
 Clinical decision making in a wide range of contexts will be examined.
 Questions of organizational ethics will also be considered.
 Students will be required to take any 2 of the following 3 courses: Clinical Ethics, Biomedical Research Ethics, and Public Policy, Medicine, and Justice.
 Moskop